iprincewill3/NYC-Airbnb-Data-Analysis/README.md

 * **Room Type Count (Room Type DF):***

 Distinct entries of the 'Room Type' column were also displayed.
-Due to irregularities in the letters/cases, some information appeared more than once, although they had the same meaning.
+Due to irregularities in the letters/cases, some information appeared more than once, although it had the same meaning.
 The column needed to be cleaned.

 ```python
 # Counting the Airbnb room types